HANDBOOK

 The Interview Guide That Actually Works

-Customer interviews still matter more than ever.
-But now you show up with full signal context, a working prototype in hand, and AI that synthesizes the conversation before you close your notebook.
+Customer interviews matter more than ever.
+Show up with full signal context, a working prototype, and AI that synthesizes the conversation in minutes.

 - 04§02.0413 min readUpdated